Major Work Activity B – Performs fabrication

 find true lengths |

-true lengths are found using the two known points and according to dimensions and drawings |
+true lengths are found using two known points and according to drawings and dimensions |

 lay out flat pattern |